Find out more.

 “We urgently need to restore a sense of hope.
 We must generate momentum behind the bold, ambitious and progressive changes needed to build back a better, safer and more just world.” – Juan Manuel Santos

-Follow The Elders
+Member of The Elders